-- 1. All internal quality assurers (IQA) must be currently, occupationally competent and qualified to make quality assurance decisions. - 2.
-The IQA must hold a recognised internal quality assurance qualification.
+- 1. All Internal Quality Assurers (IQA) must be currently, occupationally competent and qualified to make quality assurance decisions. - The IQA must hold a recognised internal quality assurance qualification.
 This may be either the Level 4 Award in the Internal Quality Assurance of Assessment Processes and Practice or the Level 4 Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practice, depending on the role of the individual.
-Internal quality assurers holding the V1 or D34 legacy qualifications are not required to re-qualify. - 3.
-Any unqualified IQAs will need to have all of their verification decisions countersigned by a fully qualified IQA from 1st October 2018.
+Internal Quality Assurers holding the V1 or D34 legacy qualifications are not required to requalify. - 3.
+Any unqualified IQAs will need to have all of their verification decisions countersigned by a fully qualified IQA.